Don't just think about it:

 creature’s grasp and hide safely.
 The

-rest of us, seeing that our friend was
+REST of us, seeing that our friend was

 indeed in peril, went to the attack.
 In the

-next round Droth, our human sixth-level
+next round Droth, our human Myrmidon

-Fighter, fired an arrow at the towering
+fired an arrow at the towering

 menace, then drew his enchanted blade